An extra dark roast that doesn't doesn't have any burnt taste.

 Then we both laughed and laughed.

-When Truman passed away, I decided to modify the name of this “fine dark” coffee to indicate the guilty party, and changed the label by adding my favorite photo of Truman nuzzling the face of his wife Mirna.
+When Truman passed on in 2016, I decided to modify the name of this “fine dark” coffee to indicate the guilty party, and changed the label by adding my favorite photo of Truman nuzzling the face of his wife Mirna.
 Truman really loved his wife and eight children, and numerous grandchildren, as well as the many Miskito boys and girls from downriver who lived in his home in Waspam over the years as they attended high school there.

 Truman was a man who cared for many, following Jesus’ words to “Love God with all your heart, soul, and mind, and love the people around you”.
 The Coco River is a different place since those war years, and much was because of his service to his people.